 Stock funds can also be categorized as international or foreign stock.
 They can be sorted by geographic region, such as European or Pacific Rim.
 They can be further grouped into specialty areas.
 These are often called sector funds.
 They might include health, real estate, technology, energy, consumer staples, or utilities.

 Bond Mutual Fund Categories

-Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
+NOTE: The information on this site is provided for discussion purposes only.
+It is not investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.